ESO-Rennes/Animated-Cartograms/README.md

 https://user-images.githubusercontent.com/45881567/138525838-d1a5fc91-60fd-487c-940a-da44d83f53d9.mp4

 <strong>How to read the animated map?</strong><br>
 <i>Distortion is based on population size present in each spatial unit every 15 minutes.
 Smooth surface refers to a multiplicative factor.
 A value of 2 means that the population in a spatial unit is twice as large as the nighttime population.
 From yellow to dark brown, population increases.
 From light blue to dark blue population decreases.
-The four Modural project survey zones are outlined is the outer ring of the city.</i>
+The four Modural project survey zones are outlined in the outer ring of the city.</i>

 <br>
 <br>